Diageo says would be interested in buying out Ketel One

-LONDON (Reuters) - Spirits group Diageo Plc (DGE.L) said it would consider buying out the 50 percent of premium vodka brand Ketel One it does not already own if it came on the market.
+LONDON, Dec 5 (Reuters) - Spirits group Diageo Plc said it would consider buying out the 50 percent of premium vodka brand Ketel One it does not already own if it came on the market.

 The owner of Smirnoff vodka paid $900 million in 2008 to acquire half of Ketel One and form an exclusive marketing and distribution joint venture with the brand’s Dutch founders, the Nolet Group.